charliecalvert/JsObjects/JavaScript/NodeCode/AwsBasicS3/README.md

     ECHO before these variables take effect.
     ECHO =========================

+I maintain **SetEnvironmentVariables** in [JsObjects](https://github.com/charliecalvert/JsObjects/blob/master/Utilities/InstallScripts/SetEnvironmentVariables.bat).

 ## The Config File

 Note that you will need to edit config.json to include your AWS key.
 Note also that you will need to edit the options found in Server.js.

+You need to get the access keys from the [AWS security page](https://console.aws.amazon.com/iam/home?#security_credential) and put them in **config.json**:

+    { "accessKeyId": "ACCESS KEY HERE", "secretAccessKey": "SECRET KEY HERE", "region": "us-east-1" }

+You need to replace the strings **ACCESS KEY HERE** and **SECRET KEY HERE** with your access and secret keys from AWS.

+Your access key will look like this: **AKIAIOSFODNN7EXAMPLE**

+Your secret key will look like this: **wJalrXUtnFEMI/K7MDENG/bPxRfiCYEXAMPLEKEY**

+More information is available in the [AWS security credential docs](http://docs.aws.amazon.com/general/latest/gr/aws-sec-cred-types.html):

+## The Options

 When editing the Options class, you will should be careful when specifying paths in Windows.
 Do not use a single